Inelastic Scattering of Dark Matter with Heavy Cosmic Rays: Summary and conclusions

 \section{Summary and conclusions}

 Considering DM-CR inelastic scattering, the high-energy CRs can be smashed by plentiful non-relativistic DM particles.
-Such a collision can significantly alter the CR energy spectra whose shapes differ from the standard DM-free propagation.
+Such collisions can significantly alter the CR energy spectra whose shapes differ from the standard DM-free propagation.
 Thus, based on the successful CR propagation model and precise CR measurements, the interactions between DM-CRs can be constrained.
-In this work, we propose a model that DM-CR interaction mimics proton-CR interaction and a constant $ b_\chi$ can scale all the proton-CR inelastic collision cross-sections to the DM-CR inelastic collision cross-sections.
-By assuming that the final particle kinetic energy distributions in $\chi-$CRs and $p-$CR are identical when the incoming kinetic energy of $\chi$ and $p$ are the same in the CR rest frame, we can study the CR spectra after DM-CR inelastic collisions.
+In this work, we propose a model that DM-CR interaction mimics proton-CR interaction and a constant $b_\chi$ is used to scale all proton-CR inelastic collision cross-sections to the corresponding DM-CR inelastic collision cross-sections.
+By assuming that the final particle kinetic energy distributions in $\chi-$CRs and $p-$CRs are identical when the incoming kinetic energy of $\chi$ and $p$ are the same in the CR rest frame, we can study the CR spectra after DM-CR inelastic collisions.

+We begin by exploring a simplified scenario using a toy model, where DM exclusively interacts with oxygen.
+The aim is to examine cascade productions resulting from DM-oxygen interactions.
+Our findings reveal that the B/C ratio spectrum remains unchanged for DM masses exceeding the proton mass ($m_\chi>m_p$).
+However, it might exhibit dual peaks for $m_\chi<m_p$.
+These patterns persist even when considering the full spectrum of DM-CR collisions, although tracing the cascade production in this more comprehensive scenario is more challenging.
+Focusing on a specific example with a coupling strength of $b_{\chi}=0.1$ and a DM mass of $m_{\chi}=0.1~\gev$, where DM interacts solely with Oxygen, we observe a notable deviation in the B/C spectrum due to the DM-CR interaction, a peak observed between $0.1~\gev$ and $10~\gev$ experiences an enhancement of about 1.5 times.
+However, in a realistic model where DM collides with all CRs, this peak can be enhanced by up to twice its original value.